YoungGunsHackathon/MyiMatcher/README.md

   - Get introduced with other interesting event attendees with common interests.

 # Usage
-  - Easily use Miya matchbot within the Miya mobile app.
+  - Easily use Myia matchbot within the Myia mobile app.
   - Choose the topics you are interested in while creating your profile.
-  - Now just wait to be matched by Miya matchbot and start a meaningful conversation.
+  - Now just wait to be matched by Myia matchbot and start a meaningful conversation.

 # Development notes
   - This module was created on Deloitte YoungGuns Hackathon, 2018